Updated Nov. 10, 2014

-If the unexpected happens, here’s how to make it through a freezing night in your car and ride out events until help can arrive.
+If the unexpected happens, here’s how to help make it through a freezing night in your car and ride out events until help can arrive.

-During bad weather, the best way to avoid an accident is not to drive at all.
+During bad weather, the best way to help avoid an accident is not to drive at all.
 But, if you must drive, keep these tips in mind.

 There are four categories to keep in mind when planning and preparing for a possible power outage emergency, whether it’s for an ice storm or any potential cause.

 Furnaces, stoves, ovens, water heaters and blocked chimney vents can all be potential sources of carbon monoxide, or CO.
-Here’s how to stay safe as you cozy up at home.
+Here’s how to help stay safe as you cozy up at home.

 If a water pipe bursts in the cold, you’ll need to know how to shut off the main water shut-off valve.
 Here are some tips on how to do just that.

 Shoveling Snow: Who’s Responsible, the Renter or the Landlord?

 The responsibility for snow removal varies depending on your location and the agreement with your landlord.
 Here’s what to do.

 How to Prevent Frozen Pipes — and Steps to Take When the Mercury Drops